MatterMiners/lapis/docs/index.rst

    source/topics/overview
    source/glossary

-The LAPIS simulator enables the simulation of job execution and scheduling with a focus on :term:`opportunistic resources <Opportunistic Resource>`.
+The LAPIS simulator enables the simulation of :term:`job` execution and scheduling with a focus on :term:`opportunistic resources <Opportunistic Resource>`.
 The scheduling internally builds on concepts from `HTCondor`_.
 The :term:`opportunistic resources <Opportunistic Resource>` are managed building on the projects `TARDIS`_ and `COBalD`_.
-The simulation builds on importing well-established input formats to generate the jobs and set up the infrastructure either in an opportunistic or classical fashion.
+The simulation builds on importing well-established input formats to generate the :term:`jobs <Job>` and set up the infrastructure either in an opportunistic or classical fashion.

 Simple Command Line Interface
 -----------------------------